-When advisors join Freedom Point Financial they enter a unique work support environment that frees them to do the best possible job for their clients.
+When advisors join Freedom Point Financial, they enter a unique work support environment that frees them to do the best possible job for their clients.
 We understand that advisors want to reach their freedom point to!

 The Freedom Point Financial business model is designed to remove conflicts of interest between advisors, their RIAs, and their broker dealers, so everyone can consistently act in the best interest of the clients.